-phillips, hunt, walker & hanna Murder and Homicide
+phillips, hunt & walker Murder and Homicide

 No crime is taken more seriously than the killing of another human being.
 The laws relating to Murder and the killing of another can be quite complex, and a person believing they are merely admitting to the commission of one crime in hopes of avoiding a more significant charge may later find they have made a full confession to murder.